 Lew was preceded in death by his parents; his loving sister-in-law, Judith A. Mullin; his niece and fishing pal, Susan E. Mullin; and his classmate, best friend, and lifelong golfing partner, George Kahl.
 In lieu of flowers, donations may be made to Family House, 5245 Centre Ave., Pittsburgh, PA 15232, or to Brookfield United Methodist Church, 6591 Grove Street, Brookfield, OH 44403.
 Or, true to Lew’s spirit, take a moment to appreciate our natural world around us and take a loved one for a walk—or for a round of golf or a few hours by the shore.
 Be kind to each other, as he was.

 A time of gathering in honor of Lew will be held on Saturday, June 22, 2019, from 2:00-3:00 p.m. in the Brookfield United Methodist Church.
 His celebration continues with a memorial service at 3:00 p.m.

 Expressions of sympathy may be left for his family at: www.bricelandfuneralservice.com

 Arrangements for Lew have been provided by Daniel Briceland, Owner & Director of Briceland Funeral Service, Brookfield, Ohio.
 (330-509-3135)

-To send flowers to Lewis "Lew" Dale Jones' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lewis "Lew" Dale Jones, please visit our floral store.